Photo by Dean Drobot / Shutterstock.com

 If you do a little research, you can gain even more.
-For help completing your interest-rate research in a matter of minutes, go to the Money Talks News Solutions Center and check out our savings account comparison tool.
+One shortcut to finding the best interest rate for your money is to use a free online resource like Money Talks News’ savings account comparison tool.

 Why online banks can offer more

-Online banks are also referred to as internet banks.
-That’s because they don’t operate branches, which is key to the financial advantages they tend to offer customers.
+Online banks, also known as internet banks, don’t operate branches, which is key to the financial advantages they tend to offer customers.

 As we note in “10 Tips for Finding a Bank With More Bang for Your Buck”:

-Yet, a lot of people remain unaware of this simple way to dramatically boost their returns.
-More than 60 percent of people WalletHub surveyed did not know that online-only banks offer better rates and lower fees than their brick-and-mortar counterparts.
+A recent WalletHub survey found that 62 percent of people do not know that online-only banks offer higher interest rates and lower fees than their brick-and-mortar counterparts.